Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 The Greatest Role: Traveling with Souls

 The earliest associations with Hermes are chthonic.
 That means he was heavily associated with death and the underworld.
 His first job was to travel between Earth and the underworld with the newly departed.
 His image was often put on gravestones in Greece.

 Hermes was also associated with fertility.
-Families wanting more offspring would place objects in their homes related to him to improve their luck at having children.
+Families wanting more children would place objects in their homes related to him.
+They hoped this would improve their luck at having children.

 © 2021 Andrea Lawrence

 Umesh Chandra Bhatt from Kharghar, Navi Mumbai, India on March 26, 2021: